emre-edu-tech/tailwind-woocommerce-theme/README.md

-Custom woocommerce theme using Tailwind for learning purposes.
+This repository is to hold a custom Theme for Woocommerce learning purposes.